MaxWaterhout/TCN_self_supervised_learning/README.md

 </p>

 ### 3.1 Training
 The loss is calculated with a triplet loss [[3]](#3).
 The formula and an illustration can be seen in fig [2].
 This loss is calculated with an anchor, positive and negative frame.
 For every frame in a sequence, The TCN encourages the anchor and positive to be close in embedding space while distancing itself from the negative frame.
-This way the network learns what is common between the anchor and positive frame and different from the negative frame.
+This way the learns what is common between the anchor and positive frame and different from the negative frame.
 In our case the negative margin range is 0.2 seconds (one frame) and negatives always come from the same sequence as the positive. \

 <p align="center">